 "Local organic” usually equates to expensive and time consuming in most people’s minds, with finances being the strongest turn-off when people make the choice to eat sustainable.
 I believe that armed with a budget, knowledge and a new view on your health, eating local can be the most profitable investment a family can make.

-Not to say I need a group of people to look over my shoulder while I milk cows, but it's a good idea to at least visit the farms you’re buying from.
+Not to say I need a group of people to look over my shoulder all day while I milk cows, but it seems like a good idea to at least visit the farms you’re buying from, and build a layer of trust with your farmer.

 What do you think about the growing new farmer movement?
 What advice do you have for people who want to become farmers?